Will the Church Go Through the Great Tribulation?

 No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure it (1 Corinthians 10:13).

-After the out-pouring of the 6th bowl of wrath on the world we should note that Jesus encourages His followers with these words: “Behold, I am coming like a thief.
+“Behold, I am coming like a thief.
 Blessed is the one who stays awake and keeps his clothes, so that he will not walk about naked and men will not see his shame” (Revelation 16:15).
-These words are very similar to the ones Jesus gave His disciples in Matthew 24:43-44, Mark 13:35-37, Luke 12:35-40 and Paul’s to the Thessalonians (1 Th 5:2-6).

-Another scripture which has been given as indicating the Church will not go through the tribulation says:
+Another scripture which has been given as indicating the Church will not go through the Tribulation says:

 Because you have kept the word of My perseverance, I also will keep you from the hour of testing, that hour which is about to come upon the whole world, to test those who dwell on the earth (Revelation 3:10).